open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 - **Agent:** A Collector instance running with the application or on the same host as the application (e.g. binary, sidecar, or daemonset).
-- **Gateway:** One or more Collector instances running as a standalone service (e.g. container or deployment) typically per cluster, datacenter or region.
+- **Gateway:** One or more Collector instances running as a standalone service (e.g. container or deployment) typically per cluster, data center or region.

 ### Agent